jedld/event_dispatcher/README.md

 end
 ````````````````````````````````````````````````````````````````````````````````````

-Note also that Triggers and Actions also support this.
+Like Rules, parameters can also be defined within Triggers and Actions.

 Creating Triggers and Actions
 =================================

-While Rules can already contain both the triggers and actions, you can also define standalone Triggers and Actions.
+While Rules can already contain both the triggers and actions, you can also define "standalone" Triggers and Actions.
 Defining them separately allows other rules to reuse the same trigger and action (DRY), also it allows these
 Triggers and Actions to be used by "runtime defined" rules.